Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Additional local plugins

-An optional second positional argument can be specified by the site maintainer in order to specify additional local plugins.
+An optional second positional argument can be specified by the server administrator in order to specify additional local plugins.
 These will go into the INSTALLED_APPS setting, together with any other plugins needed by them.
+As an application developer you won’t specify this argument, you should specify your installed plugins by overriding get_installed_plugins.

 >>> from lino_book.projects.min1.settings import Site